Yuucas/LeetCode/README.md

 # LeetCode
-My submissions in the LeetCode.
+It contains my submissions I have completed in the LeetCode.